Announcing the Whitespace newsletter and a Patreon

 In an effort both to reward those who choose to financially support me and to get my work in front of people who don’t use Twitter or regularly visit Web3 is Going Great, I’m excited to announce that I will be starting a newsletter: Whitespace.
 I intend to publish it roughly weekly, and it will be broad-ranging and not solely focused on crypto.
 Expect to see a digest of that week’s crypto disasters along with a little more analysis than goes into the W3IGG posts, updates on what I’ve been working on, interesting reading and listening that I think is worth the share, a healthy smattering of all the weird and interesting things I stumble across in my Internet travels, and, inevitably, photos of my dog.
 I’ve already gone ahead and published the first edition to give you a little preview.
 Like most of my writing, it’ll be a little snarky, a little weird, and I hope it will make an enjoyable addition to your email inbox.

-If you would like to be a paid subscriber, you can sign up for any tier on Patreon (note that you can enter custom amounts after selecting a tier for a more pay-what-you-want style!)
-If you can’t afford to or don’t wish to become a paying subscriber, you can still subscribe to the newsletter either by hitting the “Follow” button on Patreon, or via this form.
+If you would like to be a paid subscriber, you can sign up for a paid subscription!
+If you can’t afford to or don’t wish to become a paying subscriber, you can still subscribe to the newsletter and receive all posts for free.

-As a free knowledge advocate and hater of paywalls, I can’t stomach the idea of writing a Patron-only newsletter.
-However, those who do contribute to my Patreon will get to read the newsletter a day earlier than it goes out publicly.
-People who subscribe at the “accomplice” level or higher will also get a shout-out and a thank you in the newsletter.
+As a free knowledge advocate and hater of paywalls, I can’t stomach the idea of writing a paywalled newsletter.
+However, those who do chip in will get to read the newsletter a bit earlier than it goes out publicly.

 Thank you so much to everyone who’s encouraged me already in the work that I have been doing.
 You have highlighted to me many of the ways the web is already going really great.